 $ less ~/MLST_results_trimmed/log_trimmed_MLST

-It initially contains a summary of the run and should contain the sentence “Program finished successfully!” approximately in the middle.
-It also contains the identified MLST alleles and sequence type written in JSON format.
+It contains a summary of the run and should contain the sentence “Program finished successfully!” approximately in the middle of the file.
+The log also contains the identified MLST alleles and sequence type written in JSON format.
 It is easier to look at this in the results files, which can all be found in ~/MLST_results_trimmed/MLST_saureus.

 Note: When running MLST via the Docker image mlst_advanced_workshop_docker, a folder called MLST_[scheme] will automatically be generated in the output folder you specified in the docker run command.